movingname/fuzzingModel/README.md

 ### 3.3 Collect and Analyze Coverage Data

-(1) Copy all seed files for a target program into bff/full_seeds:
+(1) Copy all seed files for a target program into bff/full_seeds.

-(2) In pincoverage/collect_cov.py, find line:
+(2) In pincoverage/collect_cov.py, find the following line:

 	args = [pin, '-injection', 'child', '-t',  pintool, '-o',  result_folder + cov_file_name, '--', prog, "-r", "-h", "-f", "-O", seed]

-Update items after '--' with the right command.
+and replace items after '--' with the right command.
 Please see the last section for all commands.

 (3) Start code coverage data collection (on the guest OS):